What is an FSH Levels Chart?

 High FSH Levels

-Elevated FSH levels in females can signify several conditions.
-It may indicate a loss of ovarian function, often associated with menopause, where the ovaries cease to release eggs.
-Additionally, high FSH levels can be related to polycystic ovarian syndrome (PCOS), a hormonal disorder characterized by imbalanced hormones and the development of ovarian cysts.
+Additionally, high FSH levels in women can be related to polycystic ovary syndrome (PCOS), a hormonal disorder characterized by imbalanced hormones and the development of ovarian cysts.
 In such cases, high FSH levels suggest an irregularity in the ovarian function and menstrual cycle.
+These scenarios often prompt individuals to seek fertility treatments to address underlying issues and improve the chances of conception.

-Low FSH Levels
+Low FSH levels

 Low FSH levels in males may suggest a malfunction in the parts of the brain responsible for regulating hormone production, such as the pituitary gland or hypothalamus.
 This can lead to an insufficient secretion of crucial hormones, potentially affecting reproductive health and other hormonal processes.
+Such abnormalities may indicate a pituitary disorder affecting hormone balance.

 References

-Rose, M. P., Das, R. E. G., & Balen, A. (2000).
-Definition and measurement of follicle-stimulating hormone.
+Rose, M. P., Gaines Das, R. E., & Balen, A. H. (2000).
+Definition and Measurement of Follicle Stimulating Hormone.
 Endocrine Reviews, 21(1), 5–22. https://doi.org/10.1210/edrv.21.1.0388

 Who typically uses an FSH Levels Chart?